fommil/fpmortals/manuscript/backmatter.md

 This is given the weakest fixity of all infix functions and therefore serves as an alternative to parenthesis.
-We could be forgiven for thinking that `$` is part of the Haskell language, but it is just a stylistic alternative:
+We could be forgiven for thinking that `$` is part of the Haskell language, but it is just a stylistic alternative to lots of brackets, the following are equivalent:

 {lang="text"}
 ~~~~~~~~
-  -- equivalent
   Just (f a)
   Just $ f a
 ~~~~~~~~